OUR BOOKING TERMS

 We may use your data to form a view on the products and services which we believe could be of interest to you.
 You will receive marketing communications from us if you have used our Services or purchased a product from us or requested information from us and you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside The Academy of Beauty and Aesthetics Ltd for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside TABA UK Academy Ltd for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by contacting us.